 I see photographing families as a natural progression from photographing weddings!
 And I love them both!

 I approach photographing them both in the same way – no awkward posing just subtly capturing real moments, life and true emotions.

 Both are a huge honour to me.
 Being asked to photograph one of the most important days in someone’s life and also being welcomed into peoples own personal space, their home.

 And because it’s a real honour to me I am mindful of being unobtrusive, sensitive and committed to helping you preserve those precious memories.

 When you look at your images, be it your wedding photos or of your family – I want you to remember how you felt in that moment.

 Rather than standing around feeling awkward and uncomfortable, posing for photos!

-Highlights from some recent weddings.
+Highlights and a small sample of images from some recent weddings.
 There’s lots more to see in my Gallery.

 Essendon Country Club,

 nr Welwyn Garden City, Herts